wildercb/csai/README.md

     - Develop native mobile apps
     - Optimize performance for low-bandwidth connections

-By continuously improving and expanding the capabilities of MedServe AI, we aim to provide an increasingly valuable tool for users seeking health information and advice.
+By continuously improving and expanding the capabilities of Med-friend AI, we aim to provide an increasingly valuable tool for users seeking health information and advice.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).